Chapter 23:

 ‘Sensei… um… c-can we have a gentle greeting?
 So I don’t break anything?’

-Mutsuki knelt, offering a soft handshake.
+Mutsuki knelt and offered a soft handshake.

 ‘No pressure.
 Just your paw in my hand, okay?’